top of page

 Stone Replica 1950s Chevy

 John crafted a life-sized stone replica of a 1950s Chevy pickup, which he proudly showcases in his garden on Sunnybank Road.
-Following a successful crane lift, the chevy is positioned on a custom-made plinth.
+Following a successful crane lift, the chevy was positioned on a custom-made plinth.
 John has received inquiries from enthusiasts worldwide eager for details about his creation.
-A pickup owner from the USA helped John with precise measurements to help him replicate the stone pickup.
+A pickup owner from the USA helped John with precise measurements to replicate the stone pickup.

 ShetlandVisit.jpeg